 Here is a love story, of sorts, starring Ethan Hawke and Julie Delpy.
 It is more worth seeing for the short and hectic relationship they develop than what they actually discover in Vienna.
-It could have been shot anywhere but the director decided on Vienna.
+It could have been shot anywhere, however the director decided on Vienna.
 Not my favourite travel movie, yet it is quite entertaining.

 Cast Away (2000)

 “A FedEx executive must transform himself physically and emotionally to survive a crash landing on a deserted island.
 (IMDb)”